 For my thesis proposal class yesterday, I was required to submit three possible thesis topics.
 The thing about the research I’m interested in is that I’m not sure of the viability of doing it here in the Philippines because I am not sure of the materials available to me.
 See, I like human bones.
 I am a frustrated medical student.
 I wanted to become a doctor but I’m too chicken sh!t to have someone die in my arms, literally.
 Plus, the years of medical school will drain the life out of me.
 Yes, I like learning but I like learning different things.
 Not the same thing for the next 25 years of my life.

 Anyway, I am determined to do one thing for my thesis and that is to study the art of tattooing and how it reflects social organization in a particular tribe or culture.
 When I suggested this, my professor said that it’s more in the Art Studies department since it will require knowledge of style evolution.
 I do know that tattoos are evident in skeletal remains but putting an archaeological context to it seems difficult.
 The only possible materials I could examine are the Kabayan mummies but even that pose a lot of problems too, including ethical issues.
 I like to study the Kabayan mummies.
 All mummies recovered have tattoos on them!
-He then suggested to doing an ethnoarchaeology on the Kalinga tattooing and how it would reflect on social organization of the past while my classmate suggested I search for similar designs on tattoo and pottery.
+He then suggested to do an ethnoarchaeology on the Kalinga tattooing and how it would reflect on social organization of the past while my classmate suggested I search for similar designs on tattoo and pottery.
 It is an interesting topic and my professor vetoed it because I could study the Cagayan Metal Age shell midden pottery and look for tattoos similar to those in the Kalingas.
 Those are two possible thesis topics already.

 Second: I wanted to do the bioarchaeology of the Catanauan jar burials, or at least focus on finding stress markers and trauma.
 Thing is, these are jar burials and I forgot that these are secondary burials so the context would be problematic at the very basic level.
 See with jar burials, there has been a selection process on which bones will be included in the burial already.
 In line with this, there will be statistical problems as not all of the assemblage will be properly represented.
 The quality of the bones will be questionable as well as not all will be in good condition which will then be difficult to analyze.
 Finally, the Catanauan Excavations are done in partnership with the Australian National University so there’s probably a student or two who’s done this already.
 The topic is a good one and should I find a better archaeological site, I could pursue this.
 Then came Phil Piper.
 The Nagsabaran site in Ilocus Sur is a good archaeological site and he is interested to include me in the project.
 A few ASP members are analyzing animal bones, stone tools, and residue from the site already and he doesn’t see a problem with me studying the skeletal remains they have excavated there.
 Apparently, they have a lot.
 All that has to be done is to speak with Marc Oxenham, an Australian bioarchaeologist who specializes in Southeast Asia and currently directing the project.
 I am excited to do this because I will be included from the digging to the analysis which will be very good for my thesis.
 The only problem is that excavations will commence on November again.
 I will have to wait another semester before I can do my thesis.